joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # Management Loan Note Security Trustee

-"Management Loan Note Security Trustee" means the Security Trustee (as that term is defined in the Management Loan Note Security Documents);
+means the Security Trustee (as that term is defined in the Management Loan Note Security Documents);

 # Management Loan Notes

-"Management Loan Notes" means:
+means:

-- (a) the management series A2 £144,686 secured loan stock 2023 of the Company to be constituted by the Management Loan Note Instruments; and
+- (a) the management series A2 £144,686 secured loan stock 2023 of the Company to be constituted by the Management Loan Note Instruments;
 - (b) the management series B2 £217,029 secured loan stock 2023 of the Company to be constituted by the Management Loan Note Instruments;

 # Margin

-"Margin" means:
+means:

 - (a) in relation to any Facility A Loan, 7.00 per cent per annum;
 - (b) in relation to any Revolving Facility Loan, 3.00 per cent per annum;